vitorm04/docs.pt-br/docs/visual-basic/language-reference/data-types/sbyte-data-type.md

 [!INCLUDE [supporting-underscores](../../../../includes/vb-separator-langversion.md)]

 Se o literal inteiro estiver fora do intervalo de `SByte` (ou seja, se for menor que <xref:System.SByte.MinValue?displayProperty=nameWithType> ou maior que <xref:System.SByte.MaxValue?displayProperty=nameWithType>, ocorrerá um erro de compilação.
-Quando um inteiro literal não tem nenhum sufixo, um [inteiro](integer-data-type.md) é inferido.
-Se o literal inteiro estiver fora do intervalo do tipo de `Integer`, um [longo](long-data-type.md) será inferido.
-Isso significa que, nos exemplos anteriores, os literais numéricos `0x9A` e `0b10011010` são interpretados como inteiros com sinal de 32 bits com um valor de 156, que excede <xref:System.SByte.MaxValue?displayProperty=nameWithType>.
-Para compilar com êxito um código como esse que atribui um inteiro não decimal a um `SByte`, você pode fazer o seguinte:
+When an integer literal has no suffix, an [Integer](integer-data-type.md) is inferred.
+If the integer literal is outside the range of the `Integer` type, a [Long](long-data-type.md) is inferred.
+This means that, in the previous examples, the numeric literals `0x9A` and `0b10011010` are interpreted as 32-bit signed integers with a value of 156, which exceeds <xref:System.SByte.MaxValue?displayProperty=nameWithType>.
+To successfully compile code like this that assigns a non-decimal integer to an `SByte`, you can do either of the following:

-- Desabilite as verificações de limites de inteiros compilando com a opção de compilador `/removeintchecks`.
+- Disable integer bounds checks by compiling with the `/removeintchecks` compiler switch.

-- Use um [caractere de tipo](../../programming-guide/language-features/data-types/type-characters.md) para definir explicitamente o valor literal que você deseja atribuir ao `SByte`.
-O exemplo a seguir atribui um valor literal negativo `Short` a um `SByte`.
-Observe que, para números negativos, o bit de ordem superior da palavra de ordem superior do literal numérico deve ser definido.
-No caso do nosso exemplo, este é o bit 15 do valor literal `Short`.
+- Use a [type character](../../programming-guide/language-features/data-types/type-characters.md) to explicitly define the literal value that you want to assign to the `SByte`.
+The following example assigns a negative literal `Short` value to an `SByte`.
+Note that, for negative numbers, the high-order bit of the high-order word of the numeric literal must be set.
+In the case of our example, this is bit 15 of the literal `Short` value.

    [!code-vb[SByteTypeChars](../../../../samples/snippets/visualbasic/language-reference/data-types/sbyte-assignment.vb#1)]

 ## <a name="programming-tips"></a>Dicas de programação

-- **Conformidade com CLS.** O tipo de dados `SByte` não faz parte do [Common Language Specification](https://www.ecma-international.org/publications/standards/Ecma-335.htm) (CLS), portanto o código em conformidade com CLS não pode consumir um componente que o utiliza.
+- **CLS Compliance.** The `SByte` data type is not part of the [Common Language Specification](https://www.ecma-international.org/publications/standards/Ecma-335.htm) (CLS), so CLS-compliant code cannot consume a component that uses it.

-- **Ampliação.** O tipo de dados `SByte` amplia a `Short`, `Integer`, `Long`, `Decimal`, `Single` e `Double`.
-Isso significa que você pode converter `SByte` em qualquer um desses tipos sem encontrar um erro de <xref:System.OverflowException?displayProperty=nameWithType>.
+- **Widening.** The `SByte` data type widens to `Short`, `Integer`, `Long`, `Decimal`, `Single`, and `Double`.
+This means you can convert `SByte` to any of these types without encountering a <xref:System.OverflowException?displayProperty=nameWithType> error.

-- **Digite os caracteres.** `SByte` não tem nenhum caractere de tipo literal ou caractere de tipo de identificador.
+- **Type Characters.** `SByte` has no literal type character or identifier type character.

-- **Tipo de estrutura.** O tipo correspondente no .NET Framework é a estrutura <xref:System.SByte?displayProperty=nameWithType>.
+- **Framework Type.** O tipo correspondente no .NET Framework é a estrutura <xref:System.SByte?displayProperty=nameWithType>.

 ## <a name="see-also"></a>Consulte também